Peterborough Cathedral: Norman and medieval architectural evolution

 The trio of arches forming the Great West Front, the defining image of Peterborough Cathedral, is unrivalled in medieval architecture.
 The line of spires behind it, topping an unprecedented four towers, evolved for more practical reasons.
 Chief amongst them was the wish to retain the earlier Norman towers, which became obsolete when the Gothic front was added.
 Instead of being demolished and replaced with new stretches of wall, these old towers were retained and embellished with cornices and other gothic decor, while two new towers were added to create a continuous frontage.
+The south-west corner of the cloisters at Peterborough Cathedral contains a carved gateway, executed in the Early English Gothic style, the doorway is decorated with stiff-leaf foliage and carved mythical beasts, including stone dragons positioned along its sides.
+The entrance originally provided access to the Abbot’s lodging, a building that later became the Bishop’s Palace.

 The Norman tower was rebuilt in the Decorated Gothic style in about 1350–1380 (its main beams and roof bosses survive) with two tiers of Romanesque windows combined into a single set of Gothic windows, with the turreted cap and pinnacles removed and replaced by battlements.
 Between 1496 and 1508, the Presbytery roof was replaced and the "New Building", a rectangular building built around the end of the Norman eastern apse, with Perpendicular fan vaulting (probably designed by John Wastell, the architect of King's College Chapel, Cambridge and the Bell Harry Tower at Canterbury Cathedral), was added.